candidJ/DesignPatterns/README.md

-# DesignPatternsInJava
+# Design Patterns in Java
-Implementation of design pattern introduced by Gang of four in Java
+Implementation of design pattern in Java